Skip to main content

 Kunwar Partap was impressed with the kind of welcome the Bijoliya palace gave him and Kunwar Shakti.
 The streets were clean and decorated with makeshift gates of flowers and lamps, the main entrance had a Toran hoisted with the freshly cleaned idol of Lord Ganesha over it, smeared with Haldi and Kumkum and as their horses entered the guarded gates, attendants stood on either side sprinkling scented perfumes.
 From atop the entrance, maids sprinkled flower petals on the princes as conch shells blew, and they could now see Rao Ramrakh Punwar himself at the entrance of the palace, flanked on either side by his kin and chieftains.
 Kunwar Partap dismounted from his horse as Kunwar Shakti followed him up the couple of stairs to the main entrance of the Bijoliya palace, watching Kunwar Partap fold his hands as Raoji did the same.
 Soon, Ramrakh Punwar stepped aside, letting his wife come forward, her veil drawn to her forehead, as she smiled at the princes and welcomed them with Aarti.
 Her hand trembled a little in nervousness as she placed the Kesar Tilak on both the prince's forehead and welcomed them inside.
 As soon as Kunwar Partap entered the familiar-looking Durbar where two highchairs were placed for them, his eyes immediately hovered on the Jharokhas atop the Durbar hall.
 He could sense being watched by the curious women of the palace.
 Kunwar Shakti took his seat as a servant cleaned his feet with sandalwood and rosewater, and Kunwar Partap was requested to do the same.
 He followed his brother, allowing the servant to remove his shoes and massage his feet.

 Rajkumari Ajbante Kanwar tiptoed away from the Jharokha as soon as he looked up.
-Her heart skipped a beat as she wondered whom his eyes were searching for.
+Her heart skipped a beat as she wondered whose eyes his were searching for.
 A part of her could not believe what her heart said.
 She let her stepmother, siblings and friends hover around the Jharokha gossiping as Hansa Bai led the maids in to serve them refreshments.
 Kunwar Partap sipped the cool buttermilk and realised he was hungry and tired.
 But unlike him, Kunwar Shakti did not keep that feeling to himself as he asserted with full authority that he wanted to rest.
 Rao Ramrakh obliged.

 “Let me show you to your guest room, Hukum.”
 He offered.